-I do most of my blogging for Payara now and, before then, C2B2.
-Every so often, I get an idea that just doesn’t fit with the work I do for my day job and sharing that via Twitter just won’t cut it.
-It’s particularly a problem when the thing you want to express is an opinion and you really don’t want to be misinterpreted.
+I found that, every so often, I would get an idea that just didn’t fit with the work I did for my day job and sharing that via Twitter just didn’t cut it; particularly a problem when the thing you want to express is an opinion and you really don’t want to be misinterpreted.

 So that lead me to create this blog.
 It’s a place for opinions, experiments with technology and other tangentially tech-related things.
 As such, this blog is entirely my opinion and therefore does not necessarily reflect the views or opinions of any employer of mine, past or present.

 After graduating, I worked for IBM for a bit with WebSphere ESB.
-After a couple of years and a location change, I found myself working for C2B2.
-I never really left C2B2, but spent increasing amounts of time working on Payara Server which was launched as a separate initiative, that just happened to be staffed with C2B2 employees.
+After a couple of years and a location change, I found myself working for C2B2 doing a mix of on-site and remote consulting.
+I never really left C2B2, but spent increasing amounts of time working on Payara Server (launched as a separate initiative in 2016), that just happened to be staffed with C2B2 employees.

 Since C2B2 is a staunchly independent outfit, it didn’t really make sense to be putting this sort of effort in to a competitor of some of the products we worked with.
 Despite the fact that I would happily recommend whichever application server was most appropriate for the customer I found myself working with, it’s hard to prove that you’re still independent when your own product is genuinely the most appropriate.